zloidemon/zloidemon.github.com/_posts/2013-09-29-dtrace-integration-features.md

 tags:      [ DTrace, FreeBSD, tarantool, OSX, kernel, C ]
 ---

-This is a topic about troubles with integration DTrace in projects.
-I spent a few days for search bugs and fix its.
-I'll explain troubles and approach to fixing bugs in the no-sql [tarantool] DB with common instruments.
+This post explores my troubles with integrating DTrace in projects.
+I spent a few days searching for and fixing bugs in DTrace.
+I'll explain my troubles and approach to fixing bugs in tarantool, a no-sql DB, with common instruments.

-Topic isn't completed, I'll add new information after fix/found bugs.
+This post isn't yet complete.
+I'll add new information after fix/found bugs.

 Instruments to research:
 -----